 - Orange carrots, said to be bred in honor of the House of Orange which led the Dutch revolt against Spain, first appeared in the Netherlands in the 16th century.
 Prior to that time carrots were white, yellow, black, purple or red.

-The economy of the Netherlands, which ranks as the sixth-largest in the euro-zone, is open, prosperous and heavily dependent on the international financial sector and international trade.
+The economy of the Netherlands, which ranks as the fifth-largest in the euro-zone, is open, prosperous and heavily dependent on the international financial sector and international trade.

 Although the economic fundamentals remain sound, the country was significantly impacted by the financial crisis.
 Fiscal austerity, a slowdown in world trade and depressed private consumption drew the country into the recession in 2012.
 That being said, the priority in government has shifted towards fiscal consolidation and reforms within the labor market.

 (15 to 64 years old)